Mukul1127/Minecraft-Java-Flags/README.md

 <br />

 # Memory Allocation
-Minimum and maximum memory flags (`-xms` and `-xmx`) should be set to the same value as explained here: https://dzone.com/articles/benefits-of-setting-initial-and-maximum-memory-siz with one caveat: if you are on a low-memory system, and Minecraft takes up almost all your RAM, set your minimum memory below your maximum memory to conserve as much as possible.
+Minimum and maximum memory flags (`-xms` and `-xmx`) should be set to the same value as explained [here](https://dzone.com/articles/benefits-of-setting-initial-and-maximum-memory-siz) with one caveat: if you are on a low-memory system, and Minecraft takes up almost all your RAM, set your minimum memory below your maximum memory to conserve as much as possible.
 Also try removing these arguments:
 ```
 -XX:NmethodSweepActivity=1 -XX:ReservedCodeCacheSize=400M -XX:NonNMethodCodeHeapSize=12M -XX:ProfiledCodeHeapSize=194M -XX:NonProfiledCodeHeapSize=194M
 ```